The Trial of Joan of Arc: Reception

 The Trial of Joan of Arc was not warmly received by critics on its original release and for a long time regarded a minor work in the director's oeuvre, including critic Susan Sontag, who otherwise spoke highly positive of Bresson's work.
 An exception was director Jean-Luc Godard, who ranked the film as number one on his list of Ten Best Films of 1963.
 On the occasion of the film's 1965 New York release, Bosley Crowther (The New York Times) commented that Florence Delay delivered her dialogue "without change of expression and in a muted monotone" and faulted the overall "lack of dramatic highs and lows".

 Retrospective reviews have been more positive, titling it a "gripping courtroom drama" (Kevin Maher, The Times) which features Delay as "one of the director's most perfect 'models'" (Melissa Anderson, The Village Voice) and culminates in an "unforgettable final image" (Gilbert Adair, Time Out).

-Awards
+Awards and nominations

 The film won the Special Jury Prize at the 1962 Cannes Film Festival.